misterdjules/node-fast/README.md

 The RPC handler function will be invoked as `rpchandler(rpc)`, where `rpc` is an RPC context object.
-This is a function-oriented interface for accessing information about the RPC, including the request identifier, method name, and arguments (see above).
+This is a function-oriented interface for accessing information about the RPC, including the request identifier, method name, and arguments.
+It provides the following read-only methods:

+* `rpc.connectionId()`: returns a unique identifier for this connection
+* `rpc.requestId()`: returns a unique identifier for this request
+* `rpc.methodName()`: returns the client-specified name of this request
+* `rpc.argv()`: returns the array of arguments provided by the client for the request
+* `rpc.fail(err)`: report failure of the RPC request with the specified error

-The `rpc` object is an object-mode stream that the handler can use to emit values and report request completion.
+The `rpc` object is also an object-mode stream that the handler can use to emit values and report request completion.
 Values are sent to the client by writing them to the stream.
 Flow control is supported, provided the handler follows conventions for that (i.e., using `pipe()` or checking the return value of